joecorcoran/corcoran.online/_posts/2013-09-04-simple-pattern-ruby-dsl.markdown

 By using a [delegator object][del] we can isolate the DSL methods, making them only available inside the `build` block.
 The footprint of the DSL is now clearer, since DSL methods are defined on the delegator class.

 Ruby DSL behavior frequently deviates considerably from the concept of simply [constructing objects and passing messages between them][kay].
-In the interest of providing a simple user experience there can be quite complex behaviour inside a DSL method.
-Separating the concerns presents the opportunity to keep a watchful eye on this complexity as it inevitably grows.
+In the interest of providing a simple user experience, we are tempted to write complex behaviour into a DSL method.
+Separating our concerns presents the opportunity to keep a watchful eye on this complexity as it inevitably grows.

 Cleaning up like this also allows for better unit testing.
 In the example above, the action of adding paths can be isolated without having to touch the DSL at all.
-What's more, the user can construct a `Config` object without the DSL if they wish.
+What's more, the user can ignore the DSL completely if they wish.

 ```ruby
 config = Config.new